COVID vaccine trials: Where are the women? | DW | 12.07.2021

 Sabine Oertelt-Prigione, a gender and health researcher at Radboud University Medical Center in the Netherlands, says scientists can feel a lot of pressure to publish results quickly.

-"Researchers are sometimes worried that analyzing sex differences in a study might mean more participants and longer recruitment times to reach their targets," said Oertelt-Prigione when the study came out.
+"Researchers are sometimes worried that analyzing sex differences in a study might mean more participants and longer recruitment times to reach their targets," said Oertelt-Prigione.

 This sex and gender breakdown is also often overlooked in simple counts of infection cases and vaccinations.